 - Designated Villain: Bolton, at least at first.
 He's supposedly a bad guy for keeping the Arkham inmates in check via brutal methods that we never get to see, never mind the fact that many of the inmates richly deserve it.
-However, given that being a prison guard requires treating prisons with civility even though they arent the most civil people, it really doesnt help his case that he treats prisoners like wild animals.
+However, given that being a prison guard requires treating prisoners with civility even though they arent the most civil people, it really doesnt help his case that he treats prisoners like wild animals.

 - Jerkass Woobie: The Arkham inmates are depicted as such.
 Despite knowing who they are and what they have done, you can't help but feel sorry for Harley, Scarecrow and Scarface.
 They're outright terrified of Bolton, who punishes (and even goes so far as to torture) them even when they're on good behavior.